Reach out and Read at the Children's Clinic

 The Children's Clinic partnered with Reach Out and Read (through United Way of Yellowstone County) in March 2014 to promote early childhood literacy in Billings.
 We provide each child ages 6 months through 5 years a free, age-appropriate book at their annual well-child visit.
 Our pediatricians also speak with parents about how to promote reading in their homes.

-The Children's Clinic distributed 6,323 books to kids in our community in 2016!
-Over 18,000 books have now been given out to Children's Clinic patients since the start of Reach Out and Read at our clinic!
+Over 36,000 books have now been given out to Children's Clinic patients since the start of Reach Out and Read at our clinic!

 About Reach out and Read